Project

 How it works

-Loads a converted GTE-Small model at startup, tokenises input with a bundled WordPiece tokeniser, runs matrix multiplications through hand-tuned SIMD kernels, and returns mean-pooled L2-normalized embeddings as a Go slice.
-The hot path has zero goroutine overhead and generates ~700 bytes/s of GC pressure at 100 qps — 10,000× less than a gonum BLAS equivalent.
+Like Salvatore's original, it loads a converted GTE-Small model at startup, tokenises input with a bundled WordPiece tokeniser, runs matrix multiplications (through hand-tuned SIMD kernels), and returns mean-pooled L2-normalized embeddings as a Go slice.
+After banging on the profiler for a few days, the hot path has zero goroutine overhead and generates ~700 bytes/s of GC pressure at 100 qps — 10,000× less than a gonum BLAS equivalent (which was what AI suggested I use, without considering all the angles).

 Features